anjankumarayyadapu/BCS/_pages/Body of Work.md

 ## Task:

-As a Big Data Solutions Architect, I was entrusted with leading the cloud migration initiative, ensuring a seamless transition from on-premises data storage to the cloud while maintaining compliance with industry regulations and data security protocols.
+As a Big Data Solutions Architect Leader, I was entrusted with leading the cloud migration initiative, ensuring a seamless transition from on-premises data storage to the cloud while maintaining compliance with industry regulations and data security protocols.
 ### My primary objectives included:

 - Developing a robust migration strategy to ensure minimal downtime and seamless business operations.